nwhitehead/pybook/src/ISSUES.md

 # Issues

+## Pyodide CDN setInterruptBuffer missing

+When I try to use the Pyodide CDN at: https://cdn.jsdelivr.net/pyodide/v0.18.1 I can't get `setInterruptBuffer` to work.
+Seems to affect v0.18.0, v0.18.1, v0.18.2.

 ## Focus with hidden cells

 When coming out of command mode (green), pressing Enter, if there are hidden cells it focuses the wrong editor.